camario25/tic-tac-toe/README.md

 ## Player experience

-Tic-Na-Cho is currently a 2 player game.
 Players will arrive at a welcome screen introducing them to the Nacho Libre theme.
-Players will then click to enter the game.
+Players will then click to to choose 1 player or 2 player game.
 Players will arrive at a form to submit their names.
 Once they submit they will be greeted with their assignments, Nacho: "x" or Ramses: "o."
 There is also a scoreboard keeping track of the wins by player name.
 The current player is clearly displayed.

 Players can now add a marker on the grid with a click or tabbing and pressing enter.
 Players take turns until the game ends in a win or draw.
 Players experience a different image, sound, and quote depending on the three possible outcomes.
 Finally, players can select to play again keeping track of their wins or play with new names/players in which case the scoreboard resets.
 If the button new-players is selected, users return to the player name input form.
 Players only enter the welcome screen on a refresh.

 ## Future considerations

 I am pleased with the UX, UI, but due to time constraints I did not extend the game logic as much as I would have liked.
-I really want to implement an AI to allow users to play one player games against the computer.
+I recently attempted to implement the minimax algorithm but it is currently behaving like a random computer.
+Some challenges are the way the state of the board is saved and how the algorithm manipulates the board.
+I have tried to make a copy of the board but have not succeeded on getting it to work 100%.

 # To Run Code from zipped package